Writing your Journal Article: Draft to Submission in Eight Weeks

 The aim is to get a journal article into publishable form, so you need to be able to commit to the entire length of the course.

 You will need to set aside time between each session in order to work on your article.
-If you want a neutral space to write in with expert writing advice at hand, you may like to take advantage of the Virtual Writers' Lab on Tuesday mornings.
+If you would like to write with expert writing advice at hand, you might be interested in the virtual Writer's Dates on Tuesday mornings.